VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 The toolkit added [colliders](https://doc.stride3d.net/latest/en/manual/physics/colliders.html) for the ground and capsule, so the capsule doesn't fall through the ground.

-## Step 9: Let's add Profiler - Performance! 📈
+## Step 9: Add Profiler - Performance! 📈

 We love FPS = lot and we want to see it.
 The toolkit provides a `game.AddProfiler()` method that adds a performance profiler to the game.
 Update the `Start` method to look like this: